 - Dog Bike Trailer FAQs

-The PawHut folding dog bike trailer is perhaps the most popular product in the niche in the UK.
-Suitable for small dogs with a maximum weight of 30kg this trailer is made with a solid steel frame which can absorb shocks and handle the constant twists and turns of a rigorous bike ride.
+The PawHut folding dog bike trailer is the best dog bike trailer you can buy in the UK in 2022.
+It’s suitable for small dogs with a maximum weight of 30kg.
+This trailer is made with a solid steel frame which can absorb shocks and handle the constant twists and turns of a rigorous ride.

 The box itself is made with quality Oxford material which is strong, easy to clean and breathable.
 The wind will not bother your dog during a ride but the mesh is porous enough to ensure the box doesn’t overheat during the summer weather.
 The material is also waterproof and protects your dog from harmful UV rays.

 It’s easy to put together (assembly is required, naturally) and easy to attach to the bike thanks to the universal rod.
 It attaches solidly and safely and you won’t worry about the trailer suddenly coming off or wobbling all over the place.

 The two wheels are big and bouncy and grip surfaces such as rock, mud, grass and of course concrete.
 The wheels have enough rubber to absorb most shocks leaving your dog enjoying a smooth ride.
 Overall, this is a high-quality bike trailer that may seem expensive but it is seriously sturdy and well made.